Women's University in Africa

 Women's University in Africa (WUA) is a private university which is supported through student fees and donors from around the globe, established in 2002 and located in Marondera, Zimbabwe.
 It has a student enrollment policy of 80% women and 20% men.
 The Women's University in Africa aims to address gender disparity and foster equity until there is equity in accessing tertiary education; and to work on knowledge and skills in areas of vital importance for women.

 Administration

 Founded by Prof. Hope Sadza and Dr. Fay Chung, the university is currently headed by the chancellor, Prof. Jane Naana Opoku-Agyemang, who was inaugurated in 2018, succeeding Dr. Inonge Mbikusita Lewanika.
-Other top executive management staff include the vice chancellor, Prof. Sunungurai Dominica Chingarande, the PVC academics, Prof. Elizabeth Chikwiri, the bursar, Mr. Rodgers Murehwa, and the university librarian, Ms. Plaxedes Chaitezvi.
+Other top executive management staff include the vice chancellor, Prof. Sunungurai Dominica Chingarande, the PVC academics, Prof. Chipo Hungwe, the bursar, Mr. Rodgers Murehwa, and the university librarian, Ms. Plaxedes Chaitezvi.

 Academic

 The Women's University in Africa is a multidisciplinary institution, offering both undergraduate and postgraduate programmes, under three distinct faculties.